ssmirr/appdev-chapters/sample_data.md

 #### `starting = Time.now`

 We are defining a variable called `starting`, which will store the current time.
-This is so that, at the end of our program, we can put a message which tells us how long our task took to run.
+Now at the end of our program, we can put a message which tells us how long our task took to run.

 #### Big block of code
 ```